How to Age Rapidly or Not

 The zona glomerulosa is the part of the cortex responsible for producing mineralocorticoids and excreting fluids and minerals.

-The medulla is not as large as the cortex, but it is every bit as important: it manages our response to stress.
+The medulla is not as large as the cortex, but it is every bit as necessary: it manages our response to stress.

 The medulla secretes three separate catecholamines: epinephrine (adrenaline), norepinephrine and dopamine.